NHSDigital/rap-community-of-practice/docs/training_resources/index.md

 R is another open-source programming language that's commonly used when working with data.
 It's often considered the language of choice for complex statistical work, and it has a huge range of packages available for data manipulation and visualisation too.

 <a href="R">Introduction to R</a>

+## Coding Tips

+In this section we'll compile some general advice and good practices that apply no matter what programming language you use.
+Start here:

+<a href="coding_tips/when-to-stop-coding">When to stop coding</a>